Copyright © Wolverhampton Photographic Society 2021

 difference to be sure, but for me it was a

-purchase the 5D Mk II I think the expense
+Canon 5D Mk II I think the expense of doing

-drain.
-Sounds silly, but I do wonder if that
+money down the drain.
+Sounds silly, but I do

 •

-he’s been a huge inspiration to me and changed the way I think
+a huge inspiration to me, changing the way I

 Wolverhampton